datguychen/My-Portfolio-Page/README.md

 - **Home:** Discover the passion that drives me.
 - **About Me:** An introduction to who I am and what I do, highlighting my skills and expertise.
 - **Resume:** A downloadable version of my resume, providing detailed information about my education, work experience, and skills.
-- **Projects:** A collection of my past and ongoing projects, including descriptions, screenshots, and links to live demos or repositories.
+- **Projects:** A collection of my past and ongoing projects, including descriptions and screenshots.
 - **Contact:** A means for visitors to reach out to me, whether it be for collaboration, inquiries, or networking opportunities.

+## Tutorial
+- First, clone this repository
+- Second, run "yarn start"
+- Third, check my portfolio yourself 😄